vpelss/Emogics_Tarot_Script_WP/README.md

 ## Deck Databases

 Deck databases are stored in Wordpress pages.
-Deck database pages are stored as sub pages under the empty 'decks' page This is where you can modify, or create your own decks.
+Deck database pages are stored in Wordpress with the parent page set to the 'emogic_databases' page.
+You can modify, or create your own Deck databases
 Deck databases are in a text flat file format.
-Deck databases are set to 'draft' (not published), and should be kept that way, to keep your cherished database private.
+Deck databases are set to 'draft' (not published), and should be kept that way to keep your database private.
-Deck databases can be easily modified our updated in the Wordpress page editor, or just copy and paste and update.
+Deck databases can be easily modified our updated in the Wordpress page editor, or just copy and paste then update.
 To create a new database:
 1: Set the 'emogic-databases' page to published (so you can use it as a parent page).
 2: Create a new page for the database and set it's parent page to 'emogic-databases' and set it to draft, not publish.
 This hides it from the public.